gentlee/react-redux-cache/README.md

 export const UserScreen = () => {
   const {id} = useParams()

-  // useQuery connects to redux state and if user with that id is already cached, fetch won't happen (with default fetchPolicy 'cache-expired').
+  // useQuery connects to redux state and if user with that id is already cached, fetch won't happen (with default FetchPolicy.NoCacheOrExpired).
   // Infers all types from created cache, telling here that params and result are of type `number`. const [{result: userId, loading, error}] = useQuery({
     query: 'getUser',